SimFin/simfin/docs/index.rst

 SimFin Python API
 =================

-SimFin makes it easy to obtain and use financial data in Python.
+This is the documentation for the SimFin Python API, which makes it easy to obtain and use financial data in Python.
 It automatically downloads data from the `SimFin <https://www.simfin.com/>`_ server, saves the data to disk for future use, and loads the data into Pandas DataFrames.
-This is the documentation for the Python API.

 Table of Contents